stonepros/stone/doc/rados/configuration/storage-devices.rst

 FileStore
 ---------

-FileStore is the legacy approach to storing objects in Ceph.
+FileStore is the legacy approach to storing objects in Stone.
 It relies on a standard file system (normally XFS) in combination with a key/value database (traditionally LevelDB, now RocksDB) for some metadata.